Nocturne No, 5 (Nocturne Tanguero )

 This work is dedicated to Francesca Albanese, whose courage, clarity, and unwavering humanity have been a fierce light amid so much shadow.
 Her voice, steady and unafraid, has held space for truth when truth is neither convenient nor welcomed.
 The music draws strength from that example—from her compassion, from her refusal to look away, and from her solidarity with a people who deserve breath, earth, and future.

 When the music returns to fragments of its opening, it does so changed.
 The stillness is no longer fragile—it is conscious, resilient, and marked by the journey.
 In that return lives gratitude.
 In those final echoes lives a vow: to remember, to resist erasure, to honor courage, and to offer music not as an ornament, but as a solidarity and a witness.
+This nocturne was born from dialogue—long hours of music, thought, and conviction shared with my friend, the distinguished Italian pianist Alberto Nones.
+During an almost continuous flow of messages, our thoughts often returned to Francesca Albanese, to her courage and unwavering humanity.
+From that admiration grew the decision to dedicate this work to her.

 Scroll to Top